 Feel free to use this recipe as a framework, switching the ice cream flavors and/or cookie and nut combination.
 For added value, this crowd-pleasing dessert offers make-ahead convenience and built-in portion control!

 Girl Scout cookie time is a happy time for my husband who looks forward to Thin Mints and Trefoils every year.
 Trefoils are the shortbread cookies.
 They are so basic, yet so buttery good.

 You may absolutely use this recipe as a framework, switching the ice cream flavors and/or cookie and nut combination.
-Vanilla or peanut butter swirl ice cream rolled in plain old chopped peanuts and drizzled with hot fudge is a favorite in our family.
+Vanilla or peanut butter swirl ice cream rolled in chopped, lightly salted peanuts and drizzled with hot fudge is another favorite combination in our house.
 Or use Oreos on cookies and cream ice cream.
 Choose your favorites and create from there.

 - 8 scoops vanilla ice cream

 - 8 shortbread cookies (Girl Scout Trefoils, Pepperidge Farm Butter Chessman or another shortbread or butter cookie of your choice)